NathanBullinger/Dynatrace-Dashboards/README.md

 ### AWS Missing Permissions

-Summary of Missing AWS Permissions that may affect the metrics captured by Dynatrace.
-Use to quickly find any accounts that have missing data, or to validate that existing accounts have the appropriate permission level
+Summary of Missing AWS Permissions that may prevent metric capture by Dynatrace.
+Use to...

+ 1. identify any integrations/credentials that have missing data
+ 2. identify missing permissions for a particular account
+ 3. validate that accounts have the appropriate permission level
+ 4. track any new missing permissions due to changes within AWS, or if new permissions are required for monitoring purposes

 ![AWS Missing Permissions](https://raw.githubusercontent.com/NathanBullinger/Dynatrace-Dashboards/master/Dashboard%20Images/AWS%20Missing%20Permissions.png)